rcardin/rcardin.github.io/_drafts/the-secret-life-of-objects-part-2.markdown

 By now, we understood there are two types of inheritance: Class inheritance and interface inheritance (or subtyping).
 When you used the former, you're basically perfoming *code reuse*, that is you know a class as a piece of code you need, and you extending from it to reuse that code, redefining all the stuff you don't need.

 {% highlight scala %}
-class AlgorithmThatReadFromCsvAndWriteOnMongo(val filePath: String, val mongoUri: String) {
+class AlgorithmThatReadFromCsvAndWriteOnMongo(filePath: String, mongoUri: String) {
   def read(): List[String] = {
       // Code that reads from a CSV file
   }